Managers

 Once email addresses are entered managers can mass email the entire team, through the mail tab at the top of the page.

--Contact RMHA registrar to receive an pdf copy of your teams HCR and upload it onto the website prior to stepping on the ice.
+-Contact RMHA registrar to receive a pdf copy of your teams HCR and upload it onto the website prior to any games.
 Keep a copy for the team, you may be asked to prove that players are on your team.
-1660 insists that each coach/manager forward a copy of your teams HCR (Hockey Canada) roster (ask our registrar registrar@redaterminorhockey.ca to forward you a copy) to your teams 1660 tier governor prior to league games.

 Back to Top

-Mini Mites do not belong to a league.
-Mini Mites practice once a week until later in the season at which time RMHA gives them a 1-hour game slot to host games or use for a practice until the team is ready to play games.
+U7 & U9 do not have games booked by the league.
+U7 & U9 practice once a week until later in the season at which time RMHA gives them a 1-hour game slot to host games or use for a practice until the team is ready to play games.

 Please input all player and staff information into the website so the whole team can be notified of RMHA important information, and so you as a manager can email the entire team with information that is important to your team specifically.